jaideng123/DUETween/README.md

 # Misc
 ## Tuning your Tween Pool Settings
 For performance and memory efficiency.
 Active tweens in DUETween are lumped together into a pre-allocated pool that initializes at a size of about 100.
-For ease of use, this pool will automatically grow by about 100 as you use more concurrent tweens, but will max out at 10000 concurren tweens.
+For ease of use, this pool will automatically grow by about 100 as you use more concurrent tweens.
+Eventually it will max out at 10000 concurrent tweens and start throwing error logs at you.

 If you have strict memory requirements (or just like tinkering for perf) you can adjust these in your project settings under `Engine - Due Tween Settings`